GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 = How to translate the content in my site using Gato GraphQL? =

-You need the extensions provided by the [“Content Translation” Bundle](https://gatographql.com/bundles/content-translation).

-With this bundle, you can create a GraphQL query that extracts text properties from Gutenberg blocks, translates them to another language using the Google Translate API, and then stores the post's content back to the database.
+The [“Content Translation” Bundle](https://gatographql.com/bundles/content-translation) gives you all the tools needed to create a GraphQL query that extracts text properties from Gutenberg blocks, translates them to another language using the Google Translate API, and then stores the post's content back to the database.

 Check recipes [Translating block content in a post to a different language](https://gatographql.com/recipes/translating-block-content-in-a-post-to-a-different-language/) for a thorough explanation on how to do this, and [Bulk translating block content in multiple posts to a different language](https://gatographql.com/recipes/bulk-translating-block-content-in-multiple-posts-to-a-different-language/) on how to do it in bulk.

 = How do I execute multiple GraphQL queries in a single request? =

-You need to have the [Multiple Query Execution](https://gatographql.com/extensions/multiple-query-execution/) extension, which allows you to combine multiple GraphQL queries into a single one and execute them all in a single request.
+The [Multiple Query Execution](https://gatographql.com/extensions/multiple-query-execution/) extension allows you to combine multiple GraphQL queries into a single one and execute them all in a single request.

 Multiple Query Execution is particularly useful when a first query "mutates" data (eg: it creates a new post), and then a second query needs to fetch data from that mutated entity.
 As both queries will be executed in a single request, the latency will be lower, and your users will wait less time when interacting with your site.
 Check recipe [Duplicating a blog post](https://gatographql.com/recipes/duplicating-a-blog-post/) for an example.